SherifElHalafawy/Telecom-Churn-Data-Warehouse/README.md

-# Telecom-Churn-Data-Warehouse
-Welcome to the Telecom Customer Churn Data Warehouse repository!
+# Telecom Customer Churn Data Warehouse

-This project demonstrates a comprehensive data warehousing solution built from scratch — from raw data ingestion to a business-ready star schema designed for analytics and reporting.
-Built as a portfolio project, it highlights industry best practices in data engineering using real telecom customer data.
+An end-to-end data warehouse built with SQL Server using the Medallion Architecture (Bronze/Silver/Gold) on telecom customer churn data.

+---

+## Data Architecture

+> Add DrawIO architecture diagram here

+- **Bronze Layer:** Raw data loaded as-is from CSV files into SQL Server using BULK INSERT.
+- **Silver Layer:** Data cleansing and standardization — SeniorCitizen converted from 0/1 to Yes/No, TotalCharges blanks handled and   cast to FLOAT, duplicates removed using ROW_NUMBER().
+- **Gold Layer:** Business-ready star schema with fact and dimension views optimized for analytics.

+---

+## Data Model

 ## Data Architecture
 The project follows the Medallion Architecture with Bronze, Silver, and Gold layers: